Supreme Court strikes down Louisiana abortion clinic law

 Early last year, Roberts joined with the four liberal members of the court to grant that request and keep the law on hold.

 Roberts’ vote was a bit of a surprise because he voted in the Texas case to uphold the clinic restrictions.
-It may have reflected his new role since Kennedy’s retirement as the court’s swing justice, his concern about the court being perceived as a partisan institution and respect for a prior decision of the court, even one he disagreed with.
+It may have reflected his new role since Justice Anthony Kennedy’s retirement as the court’s swing justice, his concern about the court being perceived as a partisan institution and respect for a prior decision of the court, even one he disagreed with.
 Roberts didn’t write anything explaining his position at the time, but he had never before cast a vote on the side of abortion rights.

 The regulations at issue in Louisiana are distinct from other state laws making their way through court challenges that would ban abortions early in a pregnancy.
+Those include bans on abortion once a fetal heartbeat is detected, as early as 6 weeks, and the almost total ban passed in Alabama.